jamesturner-dev/cb/README.md

 - Fix Tags link / endpoint.
 Maybe make a new route instead of using parms on links?

+- make components out of the files that are still large.

 - look up the count records the right way...  tbh it's faster this way :/

 - **The Short URL Dealio**